pallets/flask/docs/styleguide.rst

 --------------------------

 General whitespace rules:
-  - Whitespace is absend for unary operators that are not works (eg: ``-``, ``~`` etc.) as well on the inner side of parentheses.
+  - No whitespace for unary operators that are not words (eg: ``-``, ``~`` etc.) as well on the inner side of parentheses.
   - Whitespace is placed between binary operators.